lsst-ts/observatory-ops-docs/Daytime-Nighttime-Interactions/slack-channel-usage.rst

   People providing support are encouraged to do so via Zoom; not via Slack.

 - **Tier 1:** Used for asynchronous information communication regarding the state of summit systems.
-  These channels are telescope specific, do not require immediate response, and are passively monitored by on-shift observers.
+  These channels are telescope or subsystem specific, do not require immediate response, and are passively monitored by on-shift observers.
+These include subsystem topic "worklog" channels.
   It is primarily used for communication between summit personnel and externally requested support.

-- **Tier 2:** General discussion channels whose information and/or contents are not time critical.
+- **Tier 2:** General discussion channels whose information and/or contents are not time critical operation of the observatory at night.
   The shift managers monitor these channels to relay any pertinent information between external support and the summit teams.

 - **Tier 3:** Channels not directly associated with current summit activities.